-Please join us online for special music, messages and monologues to celebrate the birth of our Lord Jesus Christ.
+Please join us in-person or online for special music, messages and monologues to celebrate the birth of our Lord Jesus Christ.
 Service concludes with the lighting of candles and singing of Silent Night.
 What a beautiful way to welcome our Savior into the world.